Pulp Therapy in Children

 - Swelling around the infected tooth

-If your child has any of these symptoms, please call our office.
+If your child has any of these symptoms, please contact our office by Online Appointment Request or call 214 618 5200.